konsumer/tvparty/conf/README.md

 ```

 You can manage these, easily, by visiting the demo-app.
-These are show IDs from [showRSS](http://showrss.karmorra.info/).
+These are show IDs from [Kickass Torrents](http://kat.ph/tv/show/).